noitdupont/drl-ts/README.md

 Click the `Run` button to run the individual cell of the [Jupyter Notebook](./drl-ts.ipynb).

-> Do not run the cell that initializes the Interactive Brokers Live Trading (Live Trading Integration) and Final Integration (Final Integration and Deployment Script).
+> Do not run the cell that initializes the Interactive Brokers Live Trading (Live Trading Integration).

 ### License